 Women win majority of seats in New Mexico Legislature in showcase of determination and joy

 SANTA FE, N.M.
-(AP) — Women have won 60 seats in the New Mexico Legislature to secure the largest female legislative majority in U.S. history, stirring emotions of joy, surprise and vindication.
+(AP) — Women have won 60 seats in the New Mexico Legislature to secure the largest female legislative majority in U.S. history, stirring expressions of vindication and joy among candidates who knocked on doors and found voters were ready.

 New Mexico voters are sending 11 additional women — Democrats and Republicans — to bump up female representation in the 112-member Legislature.
 Female state senators will still hold a minority of seats — 16 out of 42.